OliverCi/freeplane2md/README.md

 # freeplane2md

-freeplane2md converts mindmaps in Freeplane format into Markdown.
+freeplane2md converts mind maps in Freeplane format into Markdown.

-[Freeplane](https://www.freeplane.org) is a widely used mindmapping application used for notetaking, brainstorming, planning and similar tasks.
+[Freeplane](https://www.freeplane.org) is a widely used mind mapping application used for notetaking, brainstorming, planning and similar tasks.
 Its file format (usual ending `.mm`) is a dialect of the [Freemind](http://freemind.sourceforge.net) XML format.
-Often though, one might want to continue to use your mindmap as Markdown document, e.g. to
+Often though, one might want to continue to use your mind map as Markdown document, e.g. to

 - use the content in tools accepting Markdown (e.g. GitHub, issue tracker, Wikis, etc.),
 - edit it on mobile devices,